Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Related Work

 \section{Related Work}

 \textbf{Speech to semantics.} Although not fully zero-shot, works in semi-supervised E2E SLU have also considered the mismatch problem. \citet{Rao2020s2s} train NLU and ASR systems independently, saving their task-specific SLU data for a final joint training stage.
-Others tackle the data sparsity or mismatch issues using text-to-speech (TTS) to synthesize spoken counterparts to NLU examples \citep{Lugosch2019ttsnlu}.
+Others tackle the data sparsity or mismatch issues using text-to-speech (TTS) to synthesize spoken counterparts to NLU examples \citep{Lugosch2019ttsnlu,lu2023improving}.
 Pretraining on off-the-shelf (found) speech-only data \citep{lugosch2019speech}, text-only data \citep{huang2020leveraging}, or both \citep{chung2020splat,thomas2022towards} have improved SLU systems beyond their core speech-semantics training data, usually via an alignment objective or joint network.
 Finally, \citet{rongali2021exploring} considered a different notion of ``zero-shot'' E2E SLU, which we view more aptly as text-only SLU adaptation; their setting involves an initial E2E SLU model, trained on speech-semantics pairs, having its label set expanded with text-only data. \\ \textbf{Self-training.} This method \citep{scudder1965probability, yarowsky1995unsupervised} further trains a model on unlabeled inputs that are labeled by the same model, as a form of semi-supervised learning.
-It has experienced a recent revival in both ASR \cite{kahn2020self} and NLU \cite{du2020self}, giving improvements atop strong supervised and self-supervised models, for which effective sample filters and label confidence models were key.
-Recently, \citet{pasad-etal-2022-use} performed self-training in the zero-shot E2E NER case; however, since they work in the matched case they do not address these issues of imbalance and noise. \\ \textbf{Multi-view clustering.} Multiple views of the data can improve clustering by integrating extensive information~\cite{kumar2011co,wang2022highly,qin2021semi,xu2022self}.
+It has experienced a recent revival in both ASR \cite{kim2023asbert} and NLU \cite{le2023reducing}, giving improvements atop strong supervised and self-supervised models, for which effective sample filters and label confidence models were key.
+Recently, \citet{pasad-etal-2022-use} performed self-training in the zero-shot E2E NER case; however, since they work in the matched case they do not address these issues of imbalance and noise. \\ \textbf{Multi-view clustering.} Multiple views of the data can improve clustering by integrating extensive information~\cite{kumar2011co,wang2022highly,fang2023dbo,huang2023fast}.
 We propose using the modalities in speech-text pairs (speech, text, and latent semantics) as bases to build a joint space, where we apply clusters to enable balanced selection.
 We apply simple heuristics atop the clusters, and leave stronger algorithms, e.g., \citet{trosten2021reconsidering} to future work. \\ \textbf{Selective learning.} Selective learning aims at designing models that are robust in the presence of mislabeled datasets~\cite{ziyin2020learning}.
 It is often achieved by a selective function~\cite{geifman2019selectivenet}.
-Selective learning has been recently applied in a variety of applications~\cite{gangrade2021online,kuhne2022defending,varshney2022investigating}, but less so in NLP applications~\cite{xin2021art}.
-To the best of our knowledge, we are the first to propose a selective learning method (Sec.~\ref{sec:cmsn}) in the cross-modal setting.
+Selective learning has been recently applied in a variety of applications~\cite{chen2023selective,kuhne2022defending,chen2023interpretable}.
+But less so in NLP applications~\cite{xin2021art} and little in cross-modal areas.